-CLINICAL INSTRUCTOR EVALUATION
+CLINICAL FACULTY EVALUATION

-The student is asked to complete a CI Assessment form.
-This form is designed to provide feedback to the CI.
-This information is utilized by the ACCE and program director to identify possible professional development needs.
+The CCE, CI and the student is asked to complete a CI Assessment form.
+This form is designed to provide feedback to the clinical faculty and the ACCE.
+This information is utilized to identify possible professional development needs.